TRAVEL GUIDES

 From 400€ per night

 Four Seasons Bosphorus feels like a secret escape within the city.
 We visited some years ago, but the vivid memories of that stay remain.
 It's a bit further away from the action, so you might need transportation to explore the city, but that just adds to the calm and tranquility once you're back.
-It's a perfect blend of urban vibrancy and secluded tranquility,
+It’s the perfect mix of lively city energy with just enough calm to breathe also.

 Bebek Hotel is the go-to spot for young people in Istanbul.
 Our casual coffee plan turned into a prolonged terrace experience, with hours spent sipping drinks, reveling in live music by the Bosphorus.
-Nestled in the stylish northern residential area of Bebek, it's a hotspot that captures the vibrant spirit of the city with a more international vibe.
+Located in the stylish northern residential area of Bebek, it's a hotspot that captures the liely spirit of the city with a more international vibe.

 Bebek, Istanbul